What are Medicine Balls?

 3. Medicine Ball Burpee Squat Thrust for Cardio

 Looking to get that heart rate up?
-This exercise combines the intensity of a burpee with the added weight of a medicine ball.
-It's a fantastic way to mix cardio and strength training.
-Dive into our fitness collection to find the perfect ball for this exercise.
+Try the Medicine Ball Burpee Squat Thrust for a cardio boost!
+This dynamic exercise blends the intensity of a burpee with the resistance of a medicine ball, offering a great combination of cardio and strength training.

 4. Single-leg Deadlifts for Core Strength